Mark McEwan

-Mark McEwan is an American-born Canadian celebrity chef based in Toronto, Ontario.
+Dennis Mark McEwan (born May 7, 1957) is an American-born Canadian celebrity chef based in Toronto, Ontario.

 He was head judge on Food Network Canada's Top Chef Canada.
 McEwan had his own television show on Food Network Canada entitled The Heat, which followed his catering team from North 44 Caters as they served the influential and elite.

-Since 1990, Mark has been an ambassador for Second Harvest in Toronto, helping to spread the word about food rescue and hunger relief.
-He also has partnered with the Sunnybrook Foundation and sits on the board of his alma mater, with George Brown Foundation.

 Career

-McEwan was born and raised in Buffalo, New York.
+Dennis Mark McEwan was born on May 7, 1957, in Buffalo, New York.
 McEwan's first restaurant job was as a dishwasher in Buffalo at Mindy’s Wine Cellar, making $1.60 an hour.
 McEwan graduated from George Brown College in 1979.
 In 1981, McEwan was hired by the Sutton Place Hotel in Toronto as executive sous chef.
 Two years later he was promoted to chef.
 He opened his first restaurant, North 44, in 1990.